Top of page Skip to main content

 Target rationale

 Treasury established an 80% target for the ministerial feedback questionnaire and stakeholder survey based on 2021–22 survey results.
-Treasury increased the target for the ministerial feedback questionnaire for 2024–25 and forward years to align with the methodology for assessing performance and the prior year’s performance results.
-Treasury has not increased the stakeholder survey target in 2024–25 and the forward years based on performance results.
+Treasury increased the target for the ministerial feedback questionnaire for 2025–26 and forward years to align with the methodology for assessing performance and the prior year performance results.
+Treasury has increased the targets for the stakeholder survey in the forward years based on improvements in the 2024–25 performance results.

 Methodology